Jordiag/azure-devops-mcp-server/README.md

-This repository hosts a set of .NET libraries and a Model Context Protocol (MCP) server that expose Azure DevOps operations.
+This repository will host a set of .NET libraries and a Model Context Protocol (MCP) server that expose Azure DevOps operations.
 The goal is to make Azure DevOps automation accessible to AI agents by surfacing common tasks—creating work items, managing pull requests, queuing builds, working with artifacts, and more—through a uniform MCP endpoint.

 ## Overview